 But what’s extra neat about this Scripps Aquarium resident is that she knows how to do puzzles and likes people, recognizing her caretakers by smell and sight.

 Giant Kelp Forest

-Did you know that in the right conditions, kelp can grow up to 3 feet per day?
-You’ve seen it onshore but take a look inside the two-story Giant Kelp Forest to see how kelp grows underwater and who lives among it.
+Did you know that kelp can grow up to 3 feet per day in the right conditions?
+You’ve seen it onshore, but take a look inside the two-story Giant Kelp Forest to see how kelp grows underwater and who lives among it.

 Rescued Loggerhead Sea Turtle

 Cute does not begin to describe the loggerhead sea turtle, which is now in residence permanently at Birch Aquarium.
 She was rescued from a New Jersey power plant in 2013.
 Rear flipper paralysis and scoliosis (likely due to trauma before her rescue) deem her unreleasable.